Chart Color Schemes

 Employment

-Boulder has a diverse workforce with both white and blue collar jobs, particularly in manufacturing and industrial sectors.
-The unemployment rate is 3.8%, according to AreaSearch's aggregation of statistical area data.
+Boulder has a diverse workforce with both white and blue collar jobs, notable representation in manufacturing and industrial sectors, an unemployment rate of 4.0%, and stable employment conditions over the past year, according to AreaSearch's aggregation of statistical area data.
+As of September 2025, there are 2,745 employed residents with an unemployment rate at 3.3% above Rest of WA's rate.

 Frequently Asked Questions - Employment